How to Attract and Convert Millennial Patients

 While it’s not a popularity contest (and sometimes bad reviews can be a benefit), positive reviews and referrals are critical to your practice’s long-term success.
 Millennials share their experiences with the world—literally.
 According to marketing research among younger demographics, 70 percent of millenials feel a responsibility to share feedback after a good or bad experience with a company.
 Furthermore, when it comes to information about a business, 89% of millennials trust feedback from their friends and family more than claims made by the business itself, and 93% have followed through with a purchase, based on that information, if it is positive.
 Sites like Zocdoc, HealthGrades®, Vitals, and RateMDs allow patients to share the good, bad, and ugly, making every interaction you have with an individual important.
 Fortunately, our patient review product makes it easier than ever to encourage patients to leave feedback.

 Corporate Social Responsibility Matters

 If your practice supports a good cause, millennials want to know about it.
 Young people are quick to support a business that promotes social, community, and environmental programs.
 But remember that little piece of advice about authenticity—you should draw attention to causes you genuinely support and contribute to, and you should be clear how you’re doing that.
-Millennials have a “sixth sense” about companies that promote a charitable goal merely for buzz, and they will be quick to express dissatisfaction.
+Millennials have a “sixth sense” about companies that promote a charitable goal merely for buzz, and they will be quick to express their dissatisfaction.

 The Experience Matters